 Benne (sesame seed) Wafers are popular in the low country of South Carolina.
 They’re a traditional treat in that area and have stood the taste test of time.
 It’s no wonder.
-They’re nutty and crunchy and sweet, and the perfect compliment to a bowl of ice cream or a cobbler.
+These cookies are nutty and crunchy and sweet, and the perfect compliment to a bowl of ice cream or a cobbler.

 Just like every other recipe here, these Benne Wafers are easy peasy and what you’ll end up with is a beautiful, translucent wafer.

-Here’s what you’ll need to get started; brown sugar, butter, an egg, flour, salt, baking powder, vanilla and or course toasted sesame seeds.
+Here are the ingredients that you will need to get started: brown sugar, butter, an egg, flour, salt, baking powder, vanilla and/or course toasted sesame seeds.

 Some recipes don’t call for toasted sesame seeds, but I think you’re missing out by skipping this simple step.
 To toast the seeds, just brown them on the stove top in a dry pan, stirring them occasionally to prevent scorching.
 It should only take a few minutes.
 And man alive, is it worth every second.
 Don’t skip that step.
 Trust me.